Life Transitions:Alaskan Choices I Made

 As a youth I had generally disdained my teachers in high school, with a few exceptions.
 I had regarded the entire public school system as 19th century learning factories.
 Now my job duties required singing praises to public education for those who funded it.
 As a student I had done only as well as I needed to do to keep the adults who always told me I could do better off my back.
 Now I wondered if others like me might benefit from my insights.

 Only 75% of Alaskan kids who start school in kindergarten manage to graduate.
 I have heard teachers declare in an Alaska school teacher lounge that she could tell whether a kid was likely to graduate as early as Second Grade.
-The 19th Century Factory Model of education instills mediocrity.
+The 19th Century Factory Model of education instills los expectation mediocrity.

 I was also attracted to the classroom because of my own experience.
 Parents of young Alaskans who hate their school might consider some of the realities I have faced.